-There are plenty of fusion and sushi restaurants throughout Connecticut, but few places that incorporate Asian comfort food.
+There are plenty of fusion and sushi restaurants throughout Connecticut, but few places that incorporate Asian comfort food like Mecha Noodle Bar.
 Most notable of the latter is Mecha, which means “mom and pop” in Vietnamese.
 Mecha has three locations in southwest Connecticut, and they look less mom-and-pop than modern chain restaurant.
 A large dining area, shiny wood floors, uniquely patterned walls and ceiling, and a groovy bar area are all signs of an up-and-coming trendy Asian eatery with upbeat music, friendly waitstaff, and casual atmosphere.

 The line was long for a mid afternoon lunch and there was little waiting space.
 Mecha clearly is a popular favorite.
 Our waiter did a fantastic job explaining and translating the menu.
 We decided to go with a specialty beverage, a few appetizers, the most popular vegetarian ramen with a side of fried rice.